 Pre-Qualified vs. Pre-Approved: What’s the Difference?

-Pre-qualification and pre-approval are two ways to check the likelihood of being approved for a type of loan or credit card.
+Pre-qualification and pre-approval are 2 ways to check the likelihood of being approved for a loan or credit card.

-For credit cards, issuers might use the terms pre-qualification and pre-approval interchangeably.
-Neither pre-qualification nor pre-approval typically impact your credit score.
+When it comes to credit cards, issuers might use the terms pre-qualification and pre-approval interchangeably.
 But, depending on the lender, pre-approval may be a slightly more rigorous process and require more information.
-Here’s what you need to know about pre-qualification and pre-approval.

 What does pre-qualified mean?